dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t1-sprint4.md

 You'll update this weekly during your sprint transitions!

-## Your Mission for Sprint 5
+## Your Mission for THE LAST SPRINT OF THIS TERM!

 This is the last sprint of the term!
-At the end of this sprint you **will** have a demo ready product.
-There may be a few bug fixes left but try to have everything done so during our last class we can do a quick demo run through!
+Half way through this sprint... your product will be put through its paces at [THE DEMO SESSION](t1-demos)!
+Working, bug-free demo is the requirement.
+You can leave some room in this sprint for any documentation and [final summary stuff](t1-summary) which is due at the end of the sprint.

+This will be your opportunity to test your product and get feedback, so have a testing plan in place.
+Don't worry about documentation until **after** demos.

 ## Planning